Exploring the Recruitment Pipeline Fallacy: Resume Skill Gaps and Boolean Bury Underrepresented Females/Minorities

-A groundbreaking study from Talenya has found that the problem in finding diverse talent is not due to lack of quality talent, but the failure of traditional search tools that recruiters use to find them.
+A groundbreaking study from Talenya has found that the problem in finding diverse talent is not due to lack of quality talent, but the failure of traditional boolean based search tools that recruiters use to find them.

 Diverse talent write resumes in a way that makes it harder for traditional talent sourcing tools to find them.